o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration-collision-groups.md

 **To assign a collision group to a collider**

-1. In the O3DE Editor viewport, select the entity that has the collider\.
+1. In the Lumberyard Editor viewport, select the entity that has the collider\.

 1. In the **Entity Inspector**, in the **PhysX Collider** component, for **Collides With**, choose one of the collision groups that you created from the drop\-down list\.
-![\[Choosing a collision group for the PhysX Collider component in the Entity Inspector.\]](/images/user-guide/physx/physx-configuration-5.png)
+![\[Choosing a collision group for the PhysX Collider component in the Entity Inspector.\]](/images/userguide/physx/physx-configuration-5.png)

 ## Example Collision Group Configuration {#physx-configuration-collision-groups-example}